k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/01_tdm_architecture.md

 ### TDM DB

 TDM settings and tasks are kept in the TDM PostgreSQL DB.
-Both the TDM GUI and Fabric connect to the TDM DB to get or update TDM settings or tasks.
+Both TDM layers, the backend and frontend, connect to the TDM DB to get or update TDM settings or tasks.

 ### Fabric